 .
 For information or appointments call

-- Located in the Geddy Outpatient Center on the SWRMC campus
+- Located in the Main Lobby at SWRMC

 - Since 2013 the Auxiliary has sponsored the Unique Boutique, a special place to provide complimentary wigs, hand knitted chemo caps, scarves, lab robes, shawls and hats to women undergoing chemotherapy in the Williamsburg community.